plugdata-team/plugdata/Resources/pddp/vanilla/lrshift~.md

     description: shifted signal vector.
 arguments:
 - type: float
-  description: shift amount, positive or negative (default 0).
+  description: shift amount, positive or negative
+  default: 0
+.
 draft: false
 ---
-Acting at whatever vector size the window is running at, lrshift~ shifts samples to the left (toward the beginning sample) or to the right.
-The argument gives the direction and the amount of the shift.
-The rightmost (or leftmost) samples are set to zero.
+Acting at whatever vector size the window is running at, lrshift~ shifts samples to the left (toward the beginning sample